darkdhamon/CodexChessGame/README.md

 python -m chess_game.web_app
 ```

-Once started, open `http://localhost:5000` in your browser.
+The web application automatically opens your default browser to `http://localhost:5000`.
+If it does not, open that address manually.
 Enter moves like `e2 e4` in the provided form.
 The web application requires the `flask` package to be installed.